WG-SpaceCoder/AutoTrimps/README.md

 <b>Recent changes:</b>

 2/23/2016
+- Adjusted void maps difficulty check to check for 1-shotting in dominance stance (and if so won't attempt the map, and if so it SHOULD try to farm to be able to clear it)
+- Adjusted void maps setting to only run void maps ON the zone set, not above.
 - Made some minor improvements to low-helium early game.
 Auto Gather should now behave mostly appropriately just after portaling.

 2/22/2016 - Update 2